memgraph/documentation/pages/data-migration/json.md

----
-id: json
-title: Import data from JSON files
+# Import data from JSON files
-sidebar_label: JSON
----

 A JSON file is a file that stores simple data structures and objects in JavaScript Object Notation format, which is a standard data interchange format.